The Frighteners: Visual effects

 The extended shooting schedule owed much to the fact that scenes where ghosts and human characters interacted had to be filmed twice; once with human characters acting on set, and then with the ghost characters acting against a blue screen.
 The two elements would later be digitally composited into one shot with the use of split screen photography.
 Such sequences required precise timing from the cast as they traded dialogue with characters who were merely blank air.
 The hardest challenge for the digital animators at Weta was creating the Grim Reaper, which went through many transformations before finding physical form.
 "We set out with the intention of doing the Reaper as a rod puppet, maybe shooting it in a water tank," Jackson commented.
 "We even thought of filming someone, dressed in costume, at different camera speeds."
 Test footage was shot with puppets and a man in a Reaper suit, but in the end, it was decided that using computer animation would be the easiest task.
-Another entirely computerized character called "the Gatekeeper", a winged cherub who helps guard the cemetery, was deleted from the final cut.
+Another character called "the Gatekeeper", a winged cherub who helps guard the cemetery, was deleted from the final cut.

-With digital effects work running behind schedule, Zemeckis convinced Wes Takahashi, an animation supervisor from visual effects company Industrial Light & Magic, to help work on The Frighteners.
+With digital effects work running behind schedule, Zemeckis convinced Wes Takahashi, an animation supervisor from visual effects company Industrial Light & Magic (ILM) to help work on The Frighteners.
 "The shots Zemeckis showed me were pretty remarkable," Takahashi reflected, "but there were still about 400 shots to do, and everyone was kind of worried."
 Takahashi was quickly drafted as a visual effects supervisor, and began looking at the schedule, trying to work out whether The Frighteners could be finished in time.
 "There was no way we'd make the deadline.
 I figured out a concerted plan involving Jackson and Zemeckis to convince Universal it was worthy of asking for more money."
 The executives at Universal proposed splitting some of the shots to visual effects companies in the United States, but Jackson, for whom the film was a chance to show New Zealand filmmaking could stand alongside Hollywood, convinced Universal otherwise.
 Instead, The Frighteners received an accelerated release date, four months earlier than planned, and an additional $6 million in financing, with fifteen digital animators and computer workstations (some were borrowed from Universal and other effects companies in the US).